katychuang/hakyll-cssgarden/gallery/theme/2015-11-12-theProfessional.markdown

 ## Installation:

-Download the files under the `theProfessional` folder in the hakyll-cssgarden repo to your root hakyll installation for the boilerplate.
+Download the files from the [theProfessional](https://github.com/katychuang/theProfessional-hakyll) repo to your root hakyll installation for the boilerplate.
 Feel free to tweak site.hs and any of the files.

-Compile the site generator with hakyll using the command `ghc --make site.hs`
+Compile the site generator with hakyll using the command `ghc --make site.hs` to create a local executable named `site`

 Then you can view your site locally with `./site rebuild && ./site watch`

+Note: These were the commands I used before stack became available.
+Now that hakyll can be installed by stack you can you can use stack commands.

 ---